DEVITY-IOT/devity-iot.github.io/website/docs/reference/device-properties.md

   ![Edit Certficate Policy when creating OPC UA template](/img/KEYNOA/reference-doc/Device-Properties/cert-template-create-OPCUA.png)
 - Edit OPC UA Template
   ![Edit Certficate Policy when editing OPC UA template](/img/KEYNOA/reference-doc/Device-Properties/cert-template-edit-OPCUA.png)

+Device property templates can also be used in ThingsBoard Data Hub and custom Data Hub, which will in turn be used to render MQTT application configuration.

 ## How to access device properties?